ddvniele/checkm8-iOS15-downgrade/README.md

 ## 3. BOOTING SSH RAMDISK
 when the device finishes restoring and boots into the setup screen, it's time to boot into its ssh ramdisk.
-- open a terminal window and enter the command <code>palera1n -c -f</code> (unlike the first time, we're now creating fakefs; wait up to 10 minutes until the device reboots into recovery mode)
-- without booting the device, when it shows the recovery mode, we have to put it into dfu mode (you can search on internet how to do it, it's really simple)
+- put your device into dfu mode (you can search on internet how to do it, it's really simple)
 - open now another terminal window, and enter the command <code>cd SSHRD_Script</code> in order to use the ssh ramdisk
 - enter the command <code>./sshrd.sh (iOS version)</code>, replacing (iOS version) with the actual version you downgraded to
 - enter then the command <code>./sshrd.sh boot</code> to boot the ramdisk
 - enter the command <code>./sshrd.sh ssh</code> to connect to the ssh
 - enter the command <code>mount_filesystems</code> to mount system files
-- enter the command <code>mount_apfs /dev/disk0s1s8 /mnt8</code> to mount mnt8
-  - run <code>mount_apfs /dev/disk0s1s7 /mnt8</code> instead if your device has no baseband

 ## 4. MOBILEACTIVATIOND
 it's time to use the mobileactivationd file you downloaded at the beginning.
-- on the same terminal window as the steps before, run <code>ldid -e /mnt8/usr/libexec/mobileactivationd > /mnt8/ents.xml</code>
+- on the same terminal window as the steps before, run <code>ldid -e /mnt1/usr/libexec/mobileactivationd > /mnt1/ents.xml</code>
-- run <code>mv /mnt8/usr/libexec/mobileactivationd /mnt8/usr/libexec/mobileactivationd_backup</code>
+- run <code>mv /mnt1/usr/libexec/mobileactivationd /mnt1/usr/libexec/mobileactivationd_backup</code>
-- open now FileZilla, go to File > Site Manager, select Logon Tipe: Normal, digit the password "alpine" and then Connect
+- open now FileZilla, go to File > Site Manager, put inside the window that shows up [these settings](https://user-images.githubusercontent.com/96156354/234979392-bf090edd-4516-4d41-ab1e-4731dc771f0e.png) and then click on "Connect"
-- ignore the alert that show up, digit again the password "alpine" and confirm
-- go now into /mnt8/usr/libexec and drag and drop here the mobileactivationd file downloaded at the beginning of this guide
+- go now into /mnt1/usr/libexec and drag and drop here the mobileactivationd file downloaded at the beginning of this guide
-- return into the terminal window you used before and run <code>chmod 755 /mnt8/usr/libexec/mobileactivationd</code>
+- return into the terminal window you used before and run <code>chmod 755 /mnt1/usr/libexec/mobileactivationd</code>
-- then run <code>ldid -S/mnt8/ents.xml /mnt8/usr/libexec/mobileactivationd</code>
+- then run <code>ldid -S/mnt1/ents.xml /mnt1/usr/libexec/mobileactivationd</code>
 - enter now the command <code>reboot</code> and wait for your device to reboot

 ## 5. TRANSFER ACTIVATION FILES
 now we have to transfer the other files we grabbed in step 1 into the device.
 - boot into ssh ramdisk again, putting your device into dfu mode, and in the same terminal window as before, running <code>./sshrd.sh boot</code> and then <code>./sshrd.sh ssh</code>
-- mount now the filesystems: <code>mount_filesystems</code> and then <code>mount_apfs /dev/disk0s1s8 /mnt8</code>
+- mount now the filesystems: <code>mount_filesystems</code>
-  - same as before, run <code>mount_apfs /dev/disk0s1s7 /mnt8</code> instead if your device has no baseband
-- open FileZilla again and connect again to your device in the same way you did before
+- open FileZilla again and connect again to your device in the same way you did before (follow [these settings](https://user-images.githubusercontent.com/96156354/234979392-bf090edd-4516-4d41-ab1e-4731dc771f0e.png) again)
 - go into /mnt2/mobile/Media/Downloads and create a new directory named "1", then drag and drop here your Activation folder (a folder that contains all the files we grabbed in step 1)
 - move the "1" folder into /mnt2/mobile/Media
 - move the "data_ark.plist" contained inside the Activation folder into /mnt2/containers/Data/System and then enter each folder, then the Library folder, until you find a folder called "internal" that contains a "data_ark.plist" that you need to delete and replace with the "data_ark.plist" file of your Activation folder